payara/Payara-Community-Documentation/documentation/extended-documentation/phone-home/disabling-phone-home.md

 ## Disabling Phone Home on Micro Launch

-When starting payara Mciro and Payara Microprofile, the Phone Home Service can be disabled with the command-line argument "`--disablephonehome`":
+When starting Payara Micro and Payara MicroProfile, the Phone Home Service can be disabled with the command-line argument "`--disablephonehome`":

 ```Shell
 java -jar payara-micro.jar --disablephonehome